fveilly/triskell/README.md

 ## What is the difference with a Bip-Buffer ?

 As its name imply a tri-partite ring buffer use three regions instead of two.
-This allows to push data at the back and/or at the front of the buffer.
+This allows to read and write data at the back and/or at the front of the buffer.

 [1]: https://www.codeproject.com/articles/3479/the-bip-buffer-the-circular-buffer-with-a-twist